yuqiii-wang/KnowledgeNotes/languages/java_basics.md

 * Interfaces

 A class implements an `interface`, thereby inheriting the abstract methods of the interface.
 It is a collection of abstract methods.
+It defines `abstract` type

 ```java
 interface Animal {